Trust-Anchor-Group/TemplatePaymentService/README.md

 Payment Service (Template)
 =============================

 This repository provides a template solution containing a mock payment service.
-The solution can be forked by developers who want to create a custom payment service for the TAG Neuron(R).
+Developers who want to create a custom payment service for the
+TAG Neuron(R) can use this repository as a template.

 Steps to create a custom payment service
 --------------------------------------------

-1. Fork this repository
+1. Create a new repository based on this template repository
 	* Follow naming conventions for repositories, to make the repository easy to find.
 A Tag Service running on the TAG Neuron(R) typically resides in a repository named `NeuronSERVICE`, where `SERVICE` is a short name for the service being implemented.
 	* It has been assumed the repository will be cloned to `C:\My Projects\TemplatePaymentService`, see build events below.